 4. Whip the remaining 125ml cream until soft peaks form.
 Carefully fold it into the cooled chocolate using a large metal spoon or spatula until evenly mixed.

 5. Spoon the chocolate mixture on top of the raspberries and grate or chop the remaining 25g of chocolate and sprinkle on top.
-Add a little parsley or mint for decoration.
+Add a little mint for decoration.

 6. Leave to set in the fridge for one hour, or up to 24 hours.